ortiztud/what_is_going_on/maths.md

 # In (mathematical) depth
 In case you are interested in the actual implementation, we got you covered.

-Inline Expressions
-You can use inline expressions using a single $ to delimit an expression:
+In case we would like to use inline expressions, we can use a single $ to delimit an expression:
 This expression: $\vec{F} = \frac{d \vec{p}}{dt} = m \frac{d \vec{v}}{dt} = m \vec{a}$